 - I wear an anti COVID mask and glasses : will ORISON / AZUR bother me ?

 - Where can I find the ORISON / AZUR hearing aid in my country ?

 - Is the ORISON / AZUR user manual available in my language ?

 - I was the victim of a scam on Amazon, thinking i was buying an ORISON hearing aid, what should I do ?

 - Communication, through speech and exchange ;

-A sound is a wave that propagates in the air in pressure variations.
-Sound is defined by 3 characteristics :
+A sound is a wave that propagates in the air in the form of pressure variations.
+It is defined by 3 characteristics :

-- Time : expressed in seconds (s).
+- The time : it is expressed in seconds.